 A third approach is to recognise the absolute character of the duty to provide affordable access to the courts to the poor, while doing it in some other way.
 For example, one might make legal aid available on a more generous basis or increase income support payments so that the higher court fees became affordable.
 That approach raises yet further questions.
 The practical effect of providing legal aid is to increase the resources available to citizens provided that they spend it on litigation.
 Yet is litigation such a valuable part of our social culture that we should privilege it in this way?
-If Mr. Witham's income support payments had been increased by enough to pay the court fee, he might have preferred to spend the money on a holiday than on suing his detractor.
+If Mr Witham's income support payments had been increased by enough to pay the court fee, he might have preferred to spend the money on a holiday than on suing his detractor.
 Is this a choice that should be denied to him?
 These are not straightforward questions.
 But more important than their inherent difficulty is that they are not legal questions.
 We are back in the realms of politics.

 Mr Witham's case came before a Divisional Court of the Queen's Bench division, which quashed the regulations.
 Laws J, one of the most thoughtful constitutional lawyers to have sat on the English bench in recent times, delivered the leading judgment.
 He considered that access to justice at an affordable price was not just another government service.
 It was a constitutional right, which could only be restricted with specific statutory authority.
 Since Britain does not have a written constitution, Laws J was exercising a purely judicial authority when he declared this constitutional right to exist.
-What he did not do was consider the implications of the question for the distribution of the government's What kinds of social tasks can properly be assigned to judges and courts, as opposed to other agencies of social control?
+What he did not do was consider the implications of the question for the distribution of the government's resources or the appropriate method of helping the poor.
+Indeed, he seems to have thought that the question did not arise.
+This was because in his view reduced court fees were not a state subsidy supported by taxpayers' money.
+He thought that in this respect they were different from legal aid, which the executive would be at liberty to regulate at its discretion.